davidcole1977/scale-maker/README.md

 **`name` (String)** String representing the type of scale, which will then be used to reference the scale when creating a scale using makeScale().

-**`intervals` (Array)** Array of integers representing the semitone intervals between each note in the scale.
+**`intervals` (Array)** Array of integers representing the semitone intervals between each note in a single, whole octave of the scale.
 For instance, a major scale would be expressed as

 ```js
 [2, 2, 1, 2, 2, 2, 1]